 Literature and music have always been my first loves.
 I was blessed with excellent teachers throughout my life and I thank them for it.
 I also muck around with a cheap camera or smartphone when the mood strikes.
 (But then again, who doesn’t?).
 And then there is that thing about the good earth.
 Don’t you love the smell of fresh earth after a rain?
 I do.
 But I also like getting my fingernails dirty trying to coax a few plants to grow.
 Ironically, I graduated from college with a major in business administration, and later earned a Master’s degree in Commerce majoring in accounting.
 Looking back after over three decades, I have no regrets.
 I still have time for literature, music, photography, and gardening.

-The report of the Personality Test does make sense, perhaps, since my interests and achievements were focused in the creative process.
+My interests and achievements are focused in the creative process.
 I love the company of creative people, working together in small teams, and creating something new by combining resources – ideas, concepts, knowledge, talent, materials, technology, funds, and effort.
 I get a buzz when I’m around such people.
 Perhaps that’s why I enjoy working with small businesses and in small groups.
 That’s usually where the creative action is.

 I used to be an accountant, teacher, manager, and small business owner.
 I have worked in a diverse range of industries – automobile repairs and maintenance, book distribution, construction, education, finance, food processing, healthcare, leather goods manufacturing, non-profits, printing, product development (handbags), retail, shop-fitters, couriers, and tax preparation.
 Most of these were small businesses, some medium-sized, and a few, large.
 Accounting was what I generally did in these organizations, though a good chunk of my work was in teaching business subjects or coaching small business owners in using accounting software to mind their own businesses effectively.